 All three take full advantage of 256-bit encryption that keeps your traffic private.
 Encryption makes your traffic a garbled mess of letters and numbers.
 In turn, it’s unreadable and can’t be tracked by hackers.

-Standout Features: Secure Core & NetShield
+⭐ Standout Features: Secure Core and NetShield

 Secure Core servers are pretty interesting.
 They’re Double Hop servers, which means all your traffic is routed through the VPN twice.
 Instead of using two random servers, one of the two servers is Proton VPN’s, and is in Iceland, Switzerland, or Sweden.
 Why is this vital?
 Because no third party is involved.